Making New Balance History

 New Balance: All American

 Most sneaker companies focused on being able to last through the wear and tear of their customer base.
 After all, hoarding a massive sneaker collection isn’t quite popular at this time.
-When one buys a shoe, they expect it to last them a year at minimum.
+When one buys a shoe, they expect it to last them a year at a minimum.

 This approach is not different when it comes to runners.
 Boasting high tech features and brand new materials, running shoes are among the earlier proponents of eye-popping prices.
 So, one pair was to last you for a while.